 Coleman Creek fishing is open June 1 to Oct.
 31.

 Bring a camera, Olmstead Place has local wildlife and a beautiful heirloom garden that is great for picture taking.
 Along Coleman Creek, the Altapes Interpretive Trail makes a short but informative trail between one end of the park to the other.
-You can see once used farm equipment, Seaton school house, original cabin, the Smith's house and barns.
+You can see once used farm equipment, Seaton school house, an original cabin, the Smith's house and barns.

 During the winter, you can cross country ski and snowshoe in the fields.
 No Sno-Park permit is required.